Procedures for Doctoral Study

 ____ 2.
 Upon receiving approval from the committee, begin preparing the written documents.

 ____ 3.
 Submit degree audit to Graduate School and Request for oral examination three weeks prior to exam.

 ____ 4.
 Schedule date of oral examination with committee members, including the Dean’s Representative.

 ____ 4.
 Schedule room for oral examination with departmental administrative assistant

 ____ 1.
-With mentoring from major professor, prepare written prospectus.
+With mentoring from major professor, prepare a written prospectus.

 ____ 2.
 Schedule room for defense.

 ____ 3.
-Take copy of prospectus to committee members at least two weeks prior to defense.
+Take copy of the prospectus to committee members at least two weeks prior to defense.

 ____ 4.
 Complete paperwork for Internal Review Board concerning research for human subjects (Office of Sponsored Research – 117D David Boyd Hall).